NeuroVynix-in/Memora-LocalKeep/README.md

 1. Open the site: [Memora – LocalKeep](https://memora-localkeep.netlify.app/)
 2. Click **“Get Started”** to access the dashboard.
 3. Add a new item: Choose a category (key, URL, snippet, custom), fill the details, and hit *Save*.
-4. Browse or search your data easily 23via the dashboard.
+4. Browse or search your data easily via the dashboard.
 5. Export your full dataset to a JSON file for safekeeping (via **Export**).
 6. Import a previously exported JSON file to restore or migrate your data (via **Import**).